dan-gibson/gatling-load-tests/README.md

 language (Scala) as its scripting language.

 ### [SBT](http://www.scala-sbt.org/)
-SBT is a build tool that has become the de-facto build tool to for Scala projects.
+SBT is a build tool that has become the de-facto build tool for Scala projects.

 ## Installation
 ### SBT